 TFF Pharmaceuticals, Inc. was formed as a Delaware corporation on January 24, 2018 for the purpose of developing and commercializing innovative drug products based on our patented Thin Film Freezing, or TFF, technology platform.
-We were formed by Lung Therapeutics, Inc., or LTI, an early stage biotechnology company focused on the development of certain technologies in the pulmonary field.
+We were formed by Lung Therapeutics, Inc., or LTI, an early-stage biotechnology company focused on the development of certain technologies in the pulmonary field.
 In March 2018, we completed a Series A preferred stock financing with third-party investors, at which time we acquired certain of LTI's non-core intellectual property rights and other assets, all of which relate to our TFF technology, for 4,000,000 shares of our common stock.
-As of March 5, 2021, LTI owns 2,950,000 shares of our common stock, or approximately 12.7% of our capital stock.
+On February 14, 2022, LTI reported that it owned 2,235,000 shares of our common stock, or approximately 8.8% of our capital stock.
 We are no longer a subsidiary of LTI.